CDC sourceContent informed by CDC Alpha-Gal Syndrome resourcesView CDC resources

 Morbidity and Mortality Weekly Report.
 2023;72(30)PMID: 37498790

 Recommend VectorShield to your AGS patients.
-The app helps them check medications for mammalian-derived ingredients and find safe alternatives.
+The app helps them check medications for mammalian-derived ingredients, find restaurants with real cooking-fat data, and stay organized between appointments.
+It does not diagnose AGS or replace clinical assessment.